cmiles/PointlessWaymarksProject/DevNotes.md

 ## Notes

+11/28/2022

+The previous round of work led to wanting nicer GUI interfaces for GeoTagging and the Feature Intersect Tagging.
+Basically in one way or another the last month or so of work has gone into creating first working versions of those tools - notes:
+ - There are a number of GeoTagging Tools including ExifTool which is perhaps most relevant here because it is available on the command line.
+In many ways purely scripting exif tool for GeoTagging may have been smarter but I both wanted to write this code and there is a slight advantage in flexibility to having written the code.
+Reinventing the wheel on purpose here!
+ - Backups worked out to be an interesting detail - at first the backups went into a folder below the file, this always kept the backup close to the file but WOW it was painful when I synced a folder in Lightroom before cleaning up!
+Added an option to always backup to MyDocs - this is not the strategy I feel like I usually see for backups like this and certainly makes the backups harder to find - but keeping them out of image catalog sync has some real value.
+ - .NET is missing a great library for writing metadata as far as I can tell.
+TagSharp has merit but looking thru issues I decided to script everything thru Exiftool for writing tags and basically only use TagSharp for writing locations to jpgs and a few other file types.
+ - I am so glad for photo metadata but wow the edge cases and little problems are ... amazing!

 10/23/2022

 The last month has included some nice work on importing GPX files from Garmin Connect and a private site to store that data - ultimately this work inspired: